mithril-security/blindbox/docs/docs/getting-started/confidential_computing.md

 BlindBox protects user data with two key elements:

 + By leveraging **confidential computing** technologies to deploy applications within secure hardware-based highly-isolated environment called **secure enclaves** or **Trusted Execution Environments (TEEs)**.
-+ By allowing data owners to set **custom security policies** to control what can happen and, for example, recreate a virtual air-gapped environment!
++ By allowing data owners to set **custom security policies** to control what can happen inside of their BlindBox enclave.

 Let's now take a look at the technologies behind our solution and how they protect user data!